sqdlab/SQDToolz/docs/User/InstrumentSpecific/Keithley_236.md

     enable_forced_reconnect: true
 ```

 Just set the appropriate Prologix IP address and the GPIB port number.
-The read panel should be connected as follows:
+The rear panel should be connected as follows:

 ![My Diagram3](Keithley_236_2Wire.drawio.svg)